Quantifying Consistency in LLM Logical Reasoning via Structural Uncertainty

 Featured: Analytic Mutual Information in BNNs

-Read essay →Can LLMs tell when they are wrong?
+Read essay → Research NoteCan LLMs tell when they are wrong?
 A VC-theoretic framework exposes a capacity-calibration tension in model self-evaluation.

-Read essay →Answer agreement can mask reasoning instability.
+Read essay → Technical EssayAnswer agreement can mask reasoning instability.
 Self-preference rankings reveal failure modes that answer dispersion alone can miss.

 Read essay →Also on Google Scholar.

-From Debate to Decision: Conformal Social Choice for Safe Multi-Agent Deliberation
+From Debate to Decision: Distribution-Free Act-or-Defer Control for Multi-Agent LLM Pipelines

 Quantifying Consistency in LLM Logical Reasoning via Structural Uncertainty